 In this section, we present our econometric results, first for all workers, then for workers belonging to different task and age groups.
-Next, we present the counterfactual analysis to asses the economic significance of the impact of robot exposure on worker flows and their contributions to the resulting changes in employment rates.
-We also quantify the role of labour market institutions for cross-country differences in the effect of robots on flows.
-Finally, we show robustness checks.
+This is followed by the counterfactual analysis, which assesses the economic significance of the impact of robot exposure on worker flows and employment rates, and the decomposition analysis, which quantifies the contributions of job findings and job separations to the changes in employment.